-As at December 31, 2024 and 2023, the Fund was not significantly exposed to direct liquidity risk.
-However, the Fund might be indirectly exposed to currency risk as a result of its investment in structured entities.
+As at June 30, 2025 and December 31, 2024, the Fund was not significantly exposed to direct liquidity risk.
+However, the Fund might be indirectly exposed to liquidity risk as a result of its investment in structured entities.
 The majority of the Fund's asset are liquid investments (i.e., investments that trade in an active market and that can be readily disposed of).
 The Manager takes the necessary measures to proceed the redemption of units.